 Once you start seeing the gloss in one section, then move on over across the panel.

-Good luck with your buffing! and if you want to see more step-by-step videos and gain more access to complete videos that teach you all you need to know about vehicle customization and auto painting then check out the vip membership preview!
+Good luck with your buffing! and if you want to see more step-by-step videos and gain more access to complete videos that teach you all you need to know about vehicle customization and auto painting then check out the VIP membership preview!

 There are thousands of VIP members from all parts of the world that are in this exclusive community.
-Join us, share your story and we will see you in the private forum, and in the VIP trainings!
+Join us, share your story and we will see you in the private forum, and in the VIP training!

 Thanks for joining me in today’s video entitled How To Fix a Scratch on a Car – Buffing Out Scratches!